 When I think about my own five-year-olds having to say good-bye to David or me I want to reach back into the photograph and beg the two humans in charge to get therapy and/or go to rehab.

 Reconcile with the traumas of your adolescences so I don’t have to deal with mine eventually in rehab and therapy!
 I don’t want to ever say good-bye!
 It’ll never get easier, ever.
 I’ll just get angrier and sneakier and more aggressive!
 Please!

 My mom, who used lots of loud words and belts to discipline me, moved to a small house on Ozone Street in Santa Monica with a skinny one-way strip of street separating us from a park with a swing.
 A man with kind, bright eyes started to tear away at the photo with visits to the tiny abode.
-He took me to the swings and held out carrots to get me close.
+He took me to the swings across the street.
 He used to do cocaine with Charlie Sheen, but Jesus met him somewhere in Malibu and he stopped.

 You’re not my dad!
 Except he was.

-At seven, a handful of days or weeks or months after the wedding under the sycamores, my mom fractured me further by revealing that the man with carrots and kind eyes and rage was actually my father.
-I could keep calling him _ _ _ though, because nobody would ever replace Daddy.
+At seven, a handful of days or weeks or months after their wedding under the sycamores, my mom fractured me further by revealing that the man with kind eyes and depression was actually my father.
+I could keep calling him Pat though, because nobody would ever replace Daddy.

 Then Fiona and her turquoise eyeballs joined the mess.
 Six months later Ellen—wait, does that mean Ellen isn’t my real sister?—got sick.

 Because of the dying little girl nobody had time or energy to make the divorce any yuckier than it was by definition.
 When you’re not sure if each Christmas will be the last, you spend almost no time fighting about who gets her on holidays, and you just make one big feast for everyone to enjoy at the table.